zephyrproject-rtos/zephyr/doc/kernel/services/interrupts.rst

 Going Beyond the Default Supported Number of Interrupts
 -------------------------------------------------------

-When generating interrupts in the multilevel configuration, 8-bits per level is the default mask used when determining which level a given interrupt code belongs to.
+When generating interrupts in the multi-level configuration, 8-bits per level is the default mask used when determining which level a given interrupt code belongs to.
 This can become a problem when dealing with CPUs that support more than 255 interrupts per single aggregator.
 In this case it may be desirable to override these defaults and use a custom